Brady carries unbeaten Patriots past winless Redskins 33-7

 KICKING IT

 Mike Nugent handled the kicking for the Patriots after Stephen Gostkowski (hip) was placed on injured reserve Wednesday.
-Nugent’s first attempt was a botched extra point, but he bounced back with three PATs and field goals of 37 and 23 yards.
+Nugent’s first attempt was a botched conversion, but he bounced back with three extra points and field goals of 37 and 23 yards.

 INJURIES